openedx/edx-proctoring/docs/backends.rst

         "id": "<some opaque id for the attempt>",
     }

     /v1/exam/{exam_id}/attempt/{attempt_id}/

 ``PATCH``: changes the status of the attempt::

     {
-        "status": "start",
+        "status": "started",
     }
     {
-        "status": "stop",
+        "status": "submitted",
     }

-OpenEdx will issue a ``PATCH`` request with a ``start`` status when the learner starts the proctored exam, and a ``stop`` status when the learner finishes the exam.
+Open edX will issue a ``PATCH`` request with a ``started`` status when the learner starts the proctored exam, and a ``submitted`` status when the learner finishes the exam.

 ``GET``: returns PS information about the attempt